What is an Expansionary Monetary Policy?

 Effects of an Expansionary Monetary Policy

 An expansionary monetary policy can bring some fundamental changes to the economy.
-The following effects are the most common for an expansionary monetary policy:
+The following effects are the most common:

 An expansionary monetary policy reduces the cost of borrowing.
 Therefore, consumers tend to spend more while businesses are encouraged to make larger capital investments.

 The injection of additional money to the economy increases inflation levels.
 It can be both advantageous and disadvantageous to the economy.
 The excessive increase in the money supply may result in unsustainable inflation levels.
 On the other hand, the inflation increase may prevent possible deflation, which can be more damaging than reasonable inflation.